 - If you lose your appeal, you file suit in local circuit court and get a trial by jury

 - Your court case is analyzed under standard “contract law” rules.
-Basically, did the insurer breach the contract by not paying you benefits?
+Did the insurer breach the contract by not paying you benefits?

-ERISA gets you rules, and it gives those rules some teeth (in the event that an insurer breaks them).
+ERISA gets you rules, and it gives those rules some teeth (if an insurer breaks them).
 In general, ERISA is considered to be a very weak law that largely favors insurers.
 This is the process with an ERISA covered claim:

 - You get very detailed correspondence (or you should) detailing all the reasons why you have been denied